Spyder15/Detect-Key-Pressed/README.md

 ## When the page is displayed, an interface like the below appears:
 ## Detect Key Pressed - Javascript onkeypress keycode

-The user can then click any key on their keyboard and it will be captured/detected by the software.
+we can then click any key on their keyboard and it will be captured/detected by the software.
 For example, when I click the shift key, it will display the following interface:

 Detect Key Pressed - Javascript onkeypress keycode